sa0998/shop-floor-personal-test/our-solution/oee-calculation-improvements-with-shopfloorconnect-1.md

     automatically “weights” the percentages according to job length.</p>"
 shopfloorconnect_oee_example:
   shopfloorconnect_oee_example_main_heading: 'ShopFloorConnect OEE Calculation Example:'
-  shopfloorconnect_oee_example_details: "<p>During an 8-hour shift with 1/2 hour for
+  shopfloorconnect_oee_example_details: <p>During an 8-hour shift with 1/2 hour for
     lunch and two 15-minute breaks, a machine has a maximum availability of 7 hours (420 minutes).
 If there were 82 minutes of unplanned downtime during the shift, then the machine would’ve actually run for 338 minutes.
-The availability would be calculated as follows:</p>{% include snippets/icon-calculation-data-one.html
+The availability would be calculated as follows:</p><p>{% include snippets/icon-calculation-data-one.html
+    %}</p><p></p><p>{% assign form_name = "UPDATE ME"%} {% include snippets/form.html
-    %}<p>The second job (which ran for two hours) produced a part every 6 cycles of the machine.
+    %}</p><p></p><p>The second job (which ran for two hours) produced a part every 6 cycles of the machine.
 The Ideal Rate for this job was 50 cycles per minute.
     The theoretical maximum number of parts that could have been produced by this job was 1000; the machine produced 950.</p><p>The final job (which ran for one hour and 20 minutes) produced one part per cycle, with an ideal rate of 80 cycles per minute.
 The theoretical maximum number of parts that could have been produced by this job was 6400; the actual number of parts made was 5900.</p><p>During the 338 minutes of running time in our example, the machine could have theoretically made a total of 48,800 parts for all jobs combined, but produced an actual total of 45,515.
-The performance percentage is calculated by dividing the actual number of parts by the theoretical maximum:</p>{% include snippets/icon-calculation-data-two.html %}<p>Out
+The performance percentage is calculated by dividing the actual number of parts by the theoretical maximum:</p><p>{% include snippets/icon-calculation-data-two.html
-    of the 45,515 parts produced, 830 had to be later scrapped.
-The quality percentage is the ratio of good parts to total parts, and is calculated as follows:</p>{% include snippets/icon-calculation-data-three.html %}<p>The ShopFloorConnect
+    %}</p><p>Out of the 45,515 parts produced, 830 had to be later scrapped.
+The quality percentage is the ratio of good parts to total parts, and is calculated as follows:</p><p>{% include snippets/icon-calculation-data-three.html %}</p><p>The ShopFloorConnect
-    OEE calculation for this example is:</p>{% include snippets/icon-calculation-data-four.html
+    OEE calculation for this example is:</p><p>{% include snippets/icon-calculation-data-four.html
-    %}<p>You can see that although the component measurements - 80% uptime at 93% of maximum throughput with 98% quality - indicate a super-efficient process, when taken together as OEE, the process is really only 73% effective.
-ShopFloorConnect software provides a more realistic OEE calculation that reveals there is still room for improvement.</p>"
+    %}</p><p>You can see that although the component measurements - 80% uptime at 93% of maximum throughput with 98% quality - indicate a super-efficient process, when taken together as OEE, the process is really only 73% effective.
+ShopFloorConnect software provides a more realistic OEE calculation that reveals there is still room for improvement.</p>
 oee_calculation_improvements_last_heading: OEE Calculation Improvements with Shop Floor Connect
 oee_calculation_improvements_last_details: